michiel/actix-web-middleware-opa/README.md

 This middleware performs a policy check against an Open Policy Agent instance for incoming HTTP requests.

-Both the policy check request and response are generic
+Both the policy check request and response are generic.

 ## Flow

 ![Components](/resource/opa-middleware-components.svg?sanitize=true)

+## Example

-For example, the following request
+Take the following request :

     curl -XGET -H 'Authorization: Bearer 123123123' http://localhost:8080/order/item/1

-### Example request
+This will need to be translated to a JSON call to OPA :

 ```json
 {